rankutah/blog/sites/rank-utah/posts/utah-link-building-strategy.md

 Source: Percentages are based on the average percentages given by ChatGPT (o4-mini-high) and Gemini (2.5 Flash) after performing Deep Research.
 Their results differed by an average of 6 percentage points for each of the factors.

-## Why Local Links Matter More for Local SEO than National Links
+## Why Local Links Matter for Local SEO

 For local searches Google provides local results.
 Goole's goal is to provide the most relevant results for your search.
-Backlinks from local businesses and organizations within your community show your web page is an authority, for the keywords it covers, within your community.
+Links from local businesses and organizations within your community show your web page is an authority, for the keywords it covers, within your community.

-## Rank Utah's Link Building Strategy
+## Rank Utah's Link Building Services

 ### Help Businesses Get Directory Listings (Citations)